hiraksarkar/vcfproj/README.md

 that considerably speeds up the ''stabbing'' problem of finding out the variant that overlaps the transcriptome interval.

+Install using
+`pip install vcfproj`

+Run as follows

 ```

 GTF_FILE = 'Mus_musculus.GRCm38.91.gtf'